ilri/rmg-ansible-public/README.md

     $ ansible-playbook site.yml --limit=ilrinrb10 -k --ask-become-pass -t sshd,ssh-keys,sudoers

-On subsequent runs, after SSH keys have been deployed, you only need `--ask-become-pass` for the sudo password of the provisioning user:
+On subsequent runs, after SSH keys and sudo configurations have been deployed, you should be able to run like this:

-    $ ansible-playbook site.yml --limit=ilrinrb10 --ask-become-pass
+    $ ansible-playbook site.yml --limit=ilrinrb10

 ## TODO